confluentinc/examples/replicator-schema-translation/README.md

   ["testTopic.replica-value"]
   ```

-Note: Replicator may not immediately translate the Schema so this verification should be retired for up to 60 seconds.
+Note: Replicator may not translate the schema immediately, so this verification should be retried for up to 60 seconds.

 Then run:
   ```